MSClark/my-sick-fits/notes/javaNotes.md

 you can create string objects directly from stringbuilders

 if you have a block that throws a checked exception, if you call that block you need to put that call in a try catch

+finally is always executed even if theres a return statement before it

+child exceptions can be listed first in catch hierarchy, parents cant otherwise it wont compile

+only primitives get default initilization as instance members